TheresaLui/SelfHelpContent_v2/articles/microsoft.dms/migration-offline-sqltoazuresqldb.md

 	cloudEnvironments="public"
 />

+# Troubleshooting errors while migrating to Azure SQLDB

-# Errors you may encounter while migrating from SQL Server to Azure SQLDB using offline migration
+## Errors you may encounter while migrating from SQL Server to Azure SQLDB using offline migration

 ## **Recommended Steps**